rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

-User data filtering is part of the [user data validation by the OAuth 2 client](./validate-user-data-hook.md), which itself is part of a process that creates a new user account or updates an existing one if the user data has changed.
+User data filtering is part of the [user data validation by the OAuth 2 client](./validate-user-data-hook.md), which itself is part of a process that creates a new user account or updates an existing one if user data has changed.

 Standard user data filtering doesn't validate the data but instead tries to improve it to increase its chances of passing the validation.
 It converts the